Debian-goodies – A Set Of Useful Utilities For Debian And Ubuntu Users

 Please note that Checkrestart utility does work well.
-However, there is a new similar tool named “needrestart” available latest Debian systems.
+However, there is a new similar tool named “needrestart” available on latest Debian systems.
 The needrestart is inspired by the checkrestart utility and it does exactly the same job.
 Needrestart is actively maintained and supports newer technologies such as containers (LXC, Docker).

 Here are the features of Needrestart:

-- supports (but does not require) systemd
+- supports (but does not require) systemd,

-- binary blacklisting (i.e. display managers)
+- binary blacklisting (i.e. display managers),

-- tries to detect pending kernel upgrades
+- tries to detect pending kernel upgrades,

-- tries to detect required restarts of interpreter based daemons (supports Perl, Python, Ruby)
+- tries to detect required restarts of interpreter based daemons (supports Perl, Python, Ruby),

-- fully integrated into apt/dpkg using hooks
+- fully integrated into apt/dpkg using hooks.

 It is available in the default repositories too. so, you can install it using command: